Rijn-Schelde-Verolme: Five years till the merger

 The government message was clear.
-Already before the report was published, Rijn-Schelde Machine Factories and Shipyards had been formed.
-In November 1967 NV Machinefabriek Breda voorheen Backer & Rueb agreed to join the conglomerate.
-Later in November 1967 it bought Machine Factory Braat in Amsterdam.
+Before the report was published, Rijn-Schelde Machine Factories and Shipyards had been formed.
+In November 1967, NV Machinefabriek Breda voorheen Backer & Rueb agreed to join the conglomerate.
+Later in November 1967, it bought Machine Factory Braat in Amsterdam.

-Next two groups made plans to build a mammoetdok (mammoth dry dock) for super tankers near Rotterdam.
+The next two groups made plans to build a mammoetdok (mammoth dry dock) for supertankers near Rotterdam.
 One group consisted of Verolme Verenigde Scheepswerven and wanted a combined building and repair dry dock.
-The other group consisted of Rijn-Schelde, Wilton-Fijenoord and NDSM.
-It wanted a dock for repairs only, because it did not build supertankers.
-In line with the Keyzer Commission, the government was prepared to favorably finance construction of the mammoth dock, but it did not want to end up with two dry docks.
-In late June 1968 it became known that Verolme would take over the troubled NDSM.
+The other group consisted of Rijn-Schelde, Wilton-Fijenoord, and NDSM.
+It wanted a dock for repairs only because it did not build supertankers.
+In line with the Keyzer Commission, the government was prepared to favorably finance the construction of the mammoth dock, but it did not want to end up with two dry docks.
+In late June 1968, it became known that Verolme would take over the troubled NDSM.
 Indeed, the government had pressured to Verolme to do this, and the reward was the support for Verolme's construction dock for supertankers.
 Rijn-Schelde and Wilton-Fijenoord then announced that they would also merge.
 Soon after, the deal between Verolme and the government became public: a guarantee of 75 million guilders for the takeover, and preservation of employment at, NDSM by Verolme.

 NDSM would soon prove to be in a far worse condition than was first thought.
-In September 1969 the construction of the super tankers Melania and Dagmaer Maersk alone was estimated to have led to a loss of 20 million guilders.
-More super tankers were planned, and were expected to lead to further losses.
-In late January 1970 the state guaranteed 50 million in loans to Verolme, both Mr. Verolme and Rijn-Schelde then agreed to follow the advise of the Commission Winsemius, which planned the future of the major Dutch shipyards.
+In September 1969 the construction of the supertankers Melania and Dagmaer Maersk alone was estimated to have led to a loss of 20 million guilders.
+More supertankers were planned and were expected to lead to further losses.
+In late January 1970, the state guaranteed 50 million in loans to Verolme, both Mr. Verolme and Rijn-Schelde then agreed to follow the advice of the Commission Winsemius, which planned the future of the major Dutch shipyards.
 In October 1970, the loss of Verolme (incl.
 NDSM) was estimated as: 70 million in 1968 and 31 million in 1969.
 By then a merger between RSV-Schelde and Verolme was thought to be imminent.

 History of RSV

 The merger becomes final

-In early 1971 Cornelis Verolme tried to stop the merger with Rijn-Schelde, but because he had agreed to follow the advise of the Winsemius Commission, and had given his shares as guarantee for the government guarantees, he had no real power to stop the process.
-In mid April 1971 the commission then advised / decided on a merger between Verolme and Rijn-Schelde per 1 January 1971.
-In 1971 the conglomerate had 30,000 employees, orders for 17 supertankers, 2 passenger ships and almost 30 containerships.
-The only RSV shipyards that built supertankers, where Verolme's in Rozenburg, and NDSM in Amsterdam.
-These were the parts / shipyards which would form RSV:
+In early 1971, Cornelis Verolme tried to stop the merger with Rijn-Schelde, but because he had agreed to follow the advice of the Winsemius Commission and had given his shares as a guarantee for the government guarantees, he had no real power to stop the process.
+In mid-April 1971, the commission then advised/decided on a merger between Verolme and Rijn-Schelde on 1 January 1971.
+In 1971, the conglomerate had 30,000 employees, orders for 17 supertankers, 2 passenger ships, and almost 30 containerships.
+The only RSV shipyards that built supertankers, were Verolme's in Rozenburg, and NDSM in Amsterdam.
+These were the parts/shipyards which would form RSV: